sjhloco/ansible_playbooks/cloud_vpn/README.md

 ```

 ### Variables
-The varibles are split between three files:
+The varibles that are used in the playbook are split between three files:

 **asa.yml:** ASA specific variables
-*ansible_user:* ASA username
+- *ansible_user:* ASA username
-*ansible_ssh_pass:* ASA password
+- *ansible_ssh_pass:* ASA password

-*vpn_index:* Index number used for the phase1 ikev2 policy and crypto-map
+- *vpn_index:* Index number used for the phase1 ikev2 policy and crypto-map
-*crypto_map:* Name of the crypto map
+- *crypto_map:* Name of the crypto map
-*vpn_interface:* Interface used in NoNAT and what the ikev2 policy and crypto-map are associated to
+- *vpn_interface:* Interface used in NoNAT and what the ikev2 policy and crypto-map are associated to
-*outside_acl:* Name of Outside ACL limiting access from the indivudal subnets (no sysopt connection permit-vpn)
+- *outside_acl:* Name of Outside ACL limiting access from the indivudal subnets (no sysopt connection permit-vpn)

-*asa_vpn.acl:* Name of the VPN ACL
+- *asa_vpn.acl:* Name of the VPN ACL
-*asa_vpn.local_grp:* Name of the object-group holding the ASA local networks
+- *asa_vpn.local_grp:* Name of the object-group holding the ASA local networks
-*asa_vpn.az_vnet_grp:* Name of the object-group holding the Virtual Network s(supernet)
+- *asa_vpn.az_vnet_grp:* Name of the object-group holding the Virtual Network s(supernet)
-*asa_vpn.az_subnet_grp:* Name of the object-group holding the Virtual Network subnets
+- *asa_vpn.az_subnet_grp:* Name of the object-group holding the Virtual Network subnets

 **azure.yml:** Azure specific variables
 *cl_region:*  Azure region in which to build VPN objects